 Women on the Front Lines

-"Changing the Chemistry of Nonviolent Direct Action: Women on the Front Lines" (Hand 2011) explores why movements committed to social transformation using nonviolent means might benefit from adopting a radical change in tactics whenever feasible.
-As real-world examples, study the peace campaign of the Liberian Women's Peace Movement (Disney & Riticker 2008) and also the successful U.S. women's movement to secure the vote.
+"Changing the Chemistry of Nonviolent Direct Action: Women on the Front Lines" (Hand 2011) explores why movements committed to social transformation using nonviolent means might benefit from adopting a radical change in tactics whenever feasible and appropriate.
+As real-world examples, study the peace campaign of the Liberian Women's Peace Movement (Disney & Riticker 2008; "Pray the Devil Back to Hell") and also the successful U.S. women's movement to secure the vote.

-Rather than having men on the front lines of marches, sit-ins, demonstrations, work-stoppages and so on, consider what happens if instead women are up front.
-This change immediately alters the conflict chemistry.
+Rather than having men on the front lines of marches, sit-ins, demonstrations, work-stoppages and so on, consider what happens if instead women are up front, or at least, more women than men are up front.
+This tactic would be particularly useful in situtions where conflict with authorities is to be expected.
+It immediatley alters the conflict chemistry.
 The context is no longer a male contest of wills, which provokes emotions that easily escalate into violence.
 Instead, men who are the enforcers of the system are facing, and threatening, women: their mothers, grandmothers, sisters, and daughters, whose goal is to foster conditions favoring peace and security for children, something very hard to be against.

-This single change can dramatically reduce the likelihood that the situation will turn violent.
 In a nonviolence movement, remaining nonviolent greatly magnifies the power of those seeking change.
-As an added plus, it does not require laborious training of men in how to respond nonviolently when they are attacked, something that is essential to successful nonviolent protests using men.
+Thus as an added plus, this tactic does not require laborious training of men in how to respond nonviolently when they are attacked, something that is essential to all successful nonviolent protests using men.

 Aspects of Promotion and the Keys to Success